$7.50 / linear yard(5'W x 3'L)

 Duck canvas, made from cotton fibers as previously mentioned, is an old textile.
-The term “duck” in cotton duck canvas derives from the Dutch word “doek”, which referred to a heavier linen variety of cloth.
-The Dutch weren’t the first group to utilize canvas however.
+The term “duck” in cotton duck canvas derives from the Dutch word “doek,” which referred to a heavier linen variety of cloth.
+The Dutch were not the first group to utilize canvas however.

 The first uses of canvas, while murky, date back to around 3,000 BC in China.
 The Chinese first used canvas by processing hemp or jute to construct this fabric.
 From there, a number of items like sails, shelters and more were made.

 The use of canvas fabric spread throughout the world.
 Many countries across Europe and Asia utilized canvas for all sorts of applications.
-The use of canvas wasn’t restricted to class either.
+The use of canvas was not restricted to class either.